weaviate/st-weaviate-connection/README.md

 ## Advanced Usage

-The Weaviate connector uses the Weaviate Python client under-the-hood to interact with the Weaviate instance.
+The Weaviate connection uses the Weaviate Python client under-the-hood to interact with the Weaviate instance.

 Accordingly, you can use the Weaviate client object directly to perform advanced operations.